 This Pecan Pie recipe has it all — it is homemade but incredibly easy, and it will seriously wow your tastebuds.
 In fact, I would bet it will be the first pie plate to empty at your Thanksgiving feast.
 Give yourself a trial run and make one of these pecan pies this week, that way you’re sure to get a slice!

 1 cup Light Corn Syrup

 4 Eggs, slightly beaten

 Dash of Salt and Pepper

 Single Pie Crust

 BAKE THE PECAN PIE: Preheat oven to 350 degrees.
 Pour pecan pie mixture into the unbaked pie crust.
 Cut a hole about 7-inches wide in a piece of foil, then place over the pie to protect the crust edges.
 Bake at 350 degrees for 55 minutes then remove the foil and finish baking another 10 minutes.
 Total bake time is 65 minutes.
-When I’m using the larger pie plate (and 1.5 times the recipe measurements, I bake for a whole hour before removing the foil crust shiled.
-Then I bak another 15m before checking.
+When I’m using the larger pie plate (and 1.5 times the recipe measurements), I bake 60m before removing the foil crust shield.
+Then I bake another 15m before checking.

-Now go see how to make Candied Pecans!
+Now go see how to make Easy Candied Pecans!